 Established in 1975 by the board for the benefit of descendants of Pomfret alumni.

 The Patrick D. Wood 2001 Memorial Scholarship Fund

-Awarded to a talented eighth-grade student from Windham County who is matriculating at Pomfret School.
-The scholarship is given by his family, friends, and classmates, to honor Pat Wood, a scholar and kind friend of many, who died before his time.
+The Patrick D. Wood ’01 Memorial Scholarship is to be awarded to a talented student from Windham County who is matriculating at Pomfret School.
+The student will award $1,000 a year in financial aid and as the overage grows the money will be distributed equally amongst the Pat Wood Scholars.
+The goal being one scholar per form.
+The scholarship is given by Patrick’s family, friends, and classmates to honor him as a scholar and kind friend of many, who died before his time.

 World War II Memorial Scholarship Fund

 Created in 1945 with gifts from members of the Pomfret family.

 Created in 1986 by an anonymous donor.
 Income provides scholarships with preference given to students from California or the West Coast.

 Established in 2011 by the Board of Trustees with gratitude to Loring M. Bailey, for his generous bequest in memory of his son.
 The income from which shall be used for the general and unrestricted use of the School.

 Created in 1956 by Mr. Bull's family.
 Income brings personalities, concerts and programs to the School for intellectual stimulation of students and faculty.

 The W. P. Carey 1948 Fund for Excellence in Admissions